Modern Languages and Literatures

 ARBC 210: Intermediate Arabic

 Students will advance their knowledge of reading, writing and speaking basic Modern Literary Arabic as well as their understanding of the use of language in cultural context.
 Prerequisite: ARBC 112 or equivalent.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities requirement.)
+(This course satisfies Humanities and Global Perspective.)

 cross listed: ISLM 210